etcd-io/etcd/Documentation/op-guide/gateway.md

 etcd gateway is a simple TCP proxy that forwards network data to the etcd cluster.
 The gateway is stateless and transparent; it neither inspects client requests nor interferes with cluster responses.

 The gateway supports multiple etcd server endpoints and works on a simple round-robin policy.
-It only routes to available enpoints and hides failures from its clients.
+It only routes to available endpoints and hides failures from its clients.
 Other retry policies, such as weighted round-robin, may be supported in the future.

 ## When to use etcd gateway